-Pokémon Go Raid Battles are a new feature added to the game as part of a larger Gym Rework.
+Pokémon Go Raid Battles were a new feature added to the game as part of a larger Gym Rework, way back in 2017.

-Available now for select players, Raids see players work together to take down powerful Pokémon named Raid Bosses - with exclusive rewards up for grabs - as well as the chance to finally catch those elusive Legendary Pokémon in the coming weeks.
+Now availale for the vast majority of players, Raids see players work together to take down powerful Pokémon named Raid Bosses - with exclusive rewards up for grabs - as well as the chance to finally catch those elusive Legendary Pokémon as you go.

 What's on this page: